sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-create-sample-app/fiori-ios-scpms-create-sample-app.md

 ![Assistant](fiori-ios-scpms-create-sample-app-11.png)

 Here you can see what destination is going to be used to pull the Metadata of the OData Service to generate the OData Proxy Classes.
-If you hover over the displayed service identifier you can make changes to the way the iOS Assistant generates these classes.
+If you hover over the displayed service identifier you can make changes to the way the Assistant generates these classes.
 You won't touch this feature in most of the tutorials.

 ![Assistant](fiori-ios-scpms-create-sample-app-12.png)

 Click **Next** to go to the **UI Configuration** step.

-The UI Configuration step will let you define what the iOS Assistant should generate on top of the Proxy Classes and convenience data service.
-For most tutorials, you will replace the generated UI with your own but to get an understanding of the iOS Assistant's power, make sure all the checkboxes are selected and click on **Finish**.
+The UI Configuration step will let you define what the Assistant should generate on top of the Proxy Classes and convenience data service.
+For most tutorials, you will replace the generated UI with your own but to get an understanding of the Assistant's power, make sure all the checkboxes are selected and click on **Finish**.

 ![Assistant](fiori-ios-scpms-create-sample-app-13.png)

-The iOS Assistant will now connect to Mobile Services and fetches the defined configuration and the Metadata document of the sample service.
+The Assistant will now connect to Mobile Services and fetches the defined configuration and the Metadata document of the sample service.
 With that information, it will create an Xcode project for you including the selected UI, Proxy Classes which will represent the entities in the service, as well as a convenience data service for easy backend communication.

 Your Xcode project should automatically open up and you can run the app.